 Mirrorless vs DSLR: introduction

-So have mirrorless cameras done enough to be genuine DSLR rivals or, more to the point, are they already better?
+With a raft of new mirrorless cameras and growing lens ranges, have mirrorless cameras done enough to be genuine DSLR rivals or, more to the point, are they already better?
 To help you decide, here are the key differences and what they mean for everyday photography.

 1. Size and weight

 - DSLR: Can be big and bulky, though this can be a help when shooting with big telephoto lenses (and big hands)

 - CSC: Yes, they are generally smaller and lighter, but the lenses in some cases can be just as big as a DSLR's

 Small size is one of the big selling points for mirrorless cameras, but it doesn't always work out that way because what you actually have to take into account is the size of the camera body and lens combination.

 This is a problem for mirrorless cameras with either full-frame or APS-C sized sensors because you can get a nice slim body but a fat, heavy lens on the front.
 Some models now come with retractable or power-zoom 'kit' lenses, but that doesn't help when you have to swap to a different type of lens.

 Panasonic and Olympus cameras have an advantage here.
 The Micro Four Thirds sensor format is smaller (which many photographers don't like) but this means the lenses are smaller and lighter too (which many do), delivering a much more compact system all round.

 Interestingly, some higher-end mirrorless cameras are now growing in size as they take on more features and manufacturers respond to feedback from photographers who want larger grips, while entry-level DSLRs are shrinking to compete with the smaller footprint of similarly priced CSCs.